-• The corporate risk catalogue, signed within the framework of the Corporate Risk Map Project (for more information see point E.3), allows for the classification of risks by category and facilitates their evaluation, thereby helping determine the Group's risk profile, a Risk Appetite Framework which standardises risk terminology and facilitates the adaptation of risk reporting to the requirements of the Single Supervisory Mechanism (SSM).
+• - The corporate risk catalogue, signed by the Board in March 2014 within the framework of the Corporate Risk Map Project (for more information see point E.3), allows for the classification of risks by category and facilitates their evaluation, thereby helping determine the Group's risk profile, a Risk Appetite Framework which standardises risk terminology and facilitates the adaptation of risk reporting to the requirements of the Single Supervisory Mechanism (SSM).

-• The Risk Appetite Framework (RAF) is a comprehensive and forward-looking tool used by the CaixaBank Group's Board of Directors to determine the types and thresholds of risk it is willing to assume in achieving the financial conglomerate's strategic and profitability targets.
+• The Risk Appetite Framework (RAF) is a comprehensive and forward-looking tool used by the CaixaBank Group's Board of Directors to determine the types and thresholds of risk it is willing to assume in achieving the Financial Conglomerate's strategic and profitability targets.